vinotion/visense-tools/README.md

 This software is licensed under the MIT license.

+## Version information

+This library runs a major version number identical to the version number of the API it is compatible with.
+I.e. visense-tools v1.x and v2.x are to be used for ViSense v1.x and v2.x devices, respectively.

 ## Command-line utilities

 A set of command-line tools in the `bin/` directory makes use of ViSense tools easy.